shashikantparashar/shashikantparashar/README.md

 - 👋 Hi, I’m @shashikantparashar
 - 👀 I’m interested in Data Analysis using Python/R
-- 🌱 I’m currently learning Cloud
+- 🌱 I’m currently learning Cloud and already know the basics of cloud, for AWS I am certified cloud practitioner a foundation level.
-- 💞️ I’m looking to collaborate on Cloud Migration, Customer Experience Product, Python programming, Oracle Pl/sql programming
+- 💞️ I’m looking forward  to learn and apply the application modernization techniques using different cloud services.
 - 📫 How to reach me: shashikant.parashar@gmail.com
 -